(modified and accepted in Madrid, Spain, September 8th, 2022)

 - providing all the information as required by the Auditing Committee, and

-- reporting the audited accounts to the General Assembly, the Executive Committee, the President and the Secretary General.
+- reporting the audited accounts to the President and the Secretary General, the Executive Committee, the Board, and the General Assembly.

 - shall undertake other duties as assigned by the Executive Committee

-- The Auditing Committee consists of two members and is elected for 4 years by the General Assembly.
+- The Auditing Committee consists of two members and is elected for two inter-Congress intervals by the General Assembly.
 During the period of their mandate, they shall not hold any other offices in the WAB.
 The Chairperson of the Auditing Committee is elected by the Committee itself.

 - The Auditing Committee may check all accounts, documents and inventories relating to the administration of assets and funds of the WAB at any time they wish to.
 The Committee is liable to do so at least once a year.